 Acclimation to our team and office may require an introductory visit and tour of our clinic.
 By calling us beforehand, we can arrange a date and time for you and your loved one to visit our Caring Smiles Dental office in Progress Ridge, Beaverton before you set a complete comprehensive exam.
 We will prepare our office and staff for a inviting introduction and secure atmosphere.

 When you arrive, our smiling staff will give you a tour of our modern, orderly, and inviting clinic.
 (Remember to let us know beforehand if lights should be dimmed and window shades lowered.
 First impressions and reactions are crucial for sensitivity success.)
 In our lobby, your loved one will find a storybook nook with a child’s favorite characters and toys.
 As our guests, you are welcome to help yourself to some refreshments while you become familiar with our lobby.
-When ready, you and your loved one will meet Dr. Brad Parker or Dr. Ryan Allred.
+When ready, you and your loved one will meet Dr. Ryan Allred.
 They will first accompany you to the consultation room to talk about any questions or concerns you may have about your loved one’s care.
 After question have been answered, a walk down the hallway to see our operatories and the equipment will ensue.
 We know that becoming familiar with one’s surroundings and seeing and touching the instruments that will be used to maintain one’s oral health is important.
 Identifying and interacting with unfamiliar objects in an inviting and organized environment will aid in reassurance of the safety and security of one’s dental visit.
 Feel free to spend the time you feel necessary in each area of our clinic to best acclimate you and your family.

 Trust in Us

 Most of all we understand the need for familiarity and consistency in our practice.
-By offering the patient the same care, in the same room, with the same dentist he/she will more readily let go of any walls of apprehension and fear and will be more likely to build a caring and trusting relationship with Dr. Parker and his staff.
+By offering the patient the same care, in the same room, with the same dentist he/she will more readily let go of any walls of apprehension and fear and will be more likely to build a caring and trusting relationship with staff.
 By establishing a solid professional relationship with our special needs patients, through consistency, trust, gentleness, and most importantly T.L.C., both patient and our dental team will succeed.

 Call Us Today!